 - 1. Med-Cal Eligibility Data System (MEDS) identification number

 - 2. Health Insurance Claim (HIC) number

 - 3. Social Security

 - 4. Date of Birth

 - 5. Gender

 - 6. Ethnicity

 - 7. Primary Language

 - 8. Social Security Number Verification Code

 - 9. Case Name

-- 10. Member's Last Name
+- 10. Beneficiary's Last Name

-- 11. Member's First Name
+- 11. Beneficiary's First Name

-- 12. Member's Suffix
+- 12. Beneficiary's Suffix

-- 13. Member's Address
+- 13.Beneficiary's Address

 - 14. Eligibility Worker Code

 - 15. Client Index Number

 - 16.Government Responsibility

 - 17. County Case ID

-- 18. The aid code under which the member is eligible
+- 18. The aid code under which the beneficiary is eligible

-- 19. Member's Serial Number
+- 19. Beneficiary's Serial Number

 - 20. Recipient's Family Budget Unit

-- 21. Member Person Number
+- 21.Beneficiary Person Number

 - 22. Special Status-Federal Financial Participation Indicator

-- 23. Special Status: Indicates if the member has ever been known to either California Children's Services (CCS) or the Genetically Handicapped Persons Program (GHPP) or both.
+- 23. Special Status: Indicates if the beneficiary has ever been known to either California Children's Services (CCS) or the Genetically Handicapped Persons Program (GHPP) or both.

-- 24. Member's current eligibility year
+- 24. Beneficiary's current eligibility year

-- 25. Member's current eligibility month
+- 25. Beneficiary's current eligibility month

-- 26. Aid code under which member is eligible
+- 26. Aid code under which beneficiary is eligible

 - 27.County of responsibility

 - 28.County of residency

-- 29. Member's eligibility status
+- 29. Beneficiary's eligibility status

-- 30. Share of cost amount the member is obligated to meet
+- 30. Share of cost amount the beneficiary is obligated to meet

-- 31. Member's Medicare status: do they Medicare Part A, Part B, or Part D
+- 31. Beneficiary's Medicare status: do they Medicare Part A, Part B, or Part D

-- 32. Member's carrier code for Medicare Part D
+- 32. Beneficiary's carrier code for Medicare Part D

 - 33. Federal contact number

 - 34. Medicare Part D Benefit package

-- 35. Type of prescription drug plan
+- 35.Type of prescription drug plan

-- 36. Status of member's enrollment in an associated health plan

-- 37. The Medi-Cal managed care plan in which the member has been enrolled or dis-enrolled - 38.
-Member's health care coverage by an insurance company - 39.
-Identifies if the member has been placed on or removed from restricted status - 40.
-Identifies the aid code under which the member is eligible for the specific Special Program. - 41.
+- 36. Status of beneficiary's enrollment in an associated health plan - 37.
+The Medi-Cal managed care plan in which the beneficiary has been enrolled or dis-enrolled - 38.
+Beneficiary's health care coverage by an insurance company - 39.
+Identifies if the beneficiary has been placed on or removed from restricted status - 40.
+Identifies the aid code under which the beneficiary is eligible for the specific Special Program. - 41.
 Identifies the county of responsibility for the specific Special Program aid code - 42.
-Member's Special Program normal/exceptional eligibility - 43.
+Beneficiary's Special Program normal/exceptional eligibility - 43.
 Indicates what percentage of the obligation the recipient is responsible for - 44.
-Indicates the Stop/Start of Healthy Families if the member is not enrolled for the entire month.
+Indicates the Stop/Start of Healthy Families if the beneficiary is not enrolled for the entire month.